adlnet/xAPI-Spec/xAPI.md

 		<td>description</td>
 		<td><a href="#misclangmap">Language Map</a></td>
 		<td>a description of the interaction component
-			(for example, the text for a given choice in a multiple-choice interaction)</td>
+			(for example, the text for a given choice in a matching interaction)</td>
 	</tr>
 </table>